yyumna/climatechange_ai/ICLR2020_workshop.md

           "Fireside chat with Jon Bonanno on cleantech entrepreneurship",
           // Wrap multi-line strings in `s rather than "s `
-          Join Jon Bonanno, CXO of <a href="https://www.newenergynexus.com/about/" target="_blank">New Energy Nexus</a>, for a fireside chat on how to build a business in clean tech.
+          Join <a href="https://www.linkedin.com/in/jonbonanno/" target="_blank">Jon Bonanno</a>, CXO of <a href="https://www.newenergynexus.com/about/" target="_blank">New Energy Nexus</a>, for a fireside chat on how to build a business in clean tech.
 Jon will draw upon his personal journey in this space -- where he has built nine businesses directly and hundreds indirectly -- to provide advice to researchers working in machine learning or climate/energy who would like to enter the cleantech startup space.
         `
       ],
       [wd(27, 19, 00), wd(27, 20, 00), "Tutorial: Machine Learning 101 for Climate Change"]